Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

    Set `SELF_TEST_INCLUDE_ORPHANS=1` together with `SELF_TEST_RECURSIVE_ORPHANS=1`
    and `SELF_TEST_RECURSIVE_ISOLATED=1` (or `SANDBOX_INCLUDE_ORPHANS=1`,
    `SANDBOX_RECURSIVE_ORPHANS=1` and `SANDBOX_RECURSIVE_ISOLATED=1` when
-   launching via `sandbox_runner`) to achieve the same behaviour via environment
+  launching via `sandbox_runner`) to achieve the same behaviour via environment variables.
-    variables.
 Modules that pass their
-     tests are merged into `module_map.json` and may be incorporated into existing workflows automatically on the next run so the new code can be benchmarked immediately.
-Modules flagged as redundant by `orphan_analyzer.analyze_redundancy` are skipped during this integration.
+    tests are merged into `module_map.json` and existing flows are updated via `try_integrate_into_workflows` so the new code can be benchmarked immediately.
+Modules flagged as redundant by
+    `orphan_analyzer.analyze_redundancy` are skipped during this integration.

 ## Visual agent queueing